ReVanced-Extended-Community/Community-Guides/community-wiki/yt-troubleshooting.md

 **To hide/unhide Shorts in feeds:**

 You need to include the `Shorts components` patch.
-Then, open YT ReVanced Extended and navigate to Settings > RVX > Shorts > Hide shorts shelves, **On/Off**.
+Then, open YT ReVanced Extended and navigate to Settings > RVX > Shorts > Hide Shorts shelves, **On/Off**.

 **To hide/unhide the Shorts button:**

 You need to include the `Navigation bar components` patch.
-Then, open YT ReVanced Extended and navigate to Settings > RVX > General > Navigation buttons > Hide shorts button, **On/Off**.
+Then, open YT ReVanced Extended and navigate to Settings > RVX > General > Navigation buttons > Hide Shorts button, **On/Off**.